 For some conditions, events of progression will be observed at a slow rate making frequent assessments of events of progression a burden to the patients.
-Event rate at a pre-specified and justified fixed point in time might be used as primary outcome measure in these cases.
+Event rate at a pre-specified and justified fixed point in time, a so-called milestone or landmark analysis, might be used as primary outcome measure in these cases.
 When event rate at a single point in time is selected for the primary analysis, it is in most cases recommended that all patients should have been on study for that period of time.
-PFS, in a time to event analysis, and as assessed by the investigator should be reported as a secondary endpoint when a fixed time-point assessment is used as primary outcome measure.
+Due to limitations inherent in this approach, CHMP scientific advice is recommended.
+PFS in a time to event analysis should be reported as a secondary endpoint when a fixed time-point assessment is used as primary outcome measure.

-For further methodological guidance as regards PFS, please refer to appendix 1.
+For further methodological guidance as regards PFS, please refer to Appendix 1.

-It should be noticed that it is expected that the tumour's drug resistance profile is affected by therapy.
-This might be of relevance for the activity of next-line therapies.
-This is most obvious if maintenance/prolonged therapy is compared with no treatment or placebo such as in areas where a fixed number of cycles is the standard, for example, first-line ovarian cancer, NSCLC and some haematological conditions.
-The consequences of progression on maintenance therapy, signifying resistance at least to the maintenance regimen, might thus differ from progression off therapy.
-In principle, this applies to all comparisons, i.e. the degree of cross resistance as regards next-line therapy might differ between experimental and control regimens.
+The tumour's drug resistance profile is expected to be affected by therapy.
+This might be of relevance for the activity of next-line therapies, which is most obvious if maintenance/prolonged therapy is compared with no treatment or placebo, but also in cases with a substantially increased number of "induction" cycles compared with the current standard of care.
+The consequences of progression on maintenance therapy might thus differ from progression off therapy.
+If possible, main studies should therefore be designed with the aim to document the effect of the treatment on duration of overall survival.

-From a regulatory perspective, this concern has mainly been emphasised in settings where a new concept is introduced such as maintenance therapy or an increased number of "induction" cycles.
-If possible, these studies should therefore be designed with the aim to document patient benefit in terms of survival.
 If non-feasible, endpoints such as PFS on next-line therapy (PFS2) should be determined (see Appendix 1).
-This should ideally be done within the study so that agreed next line therapy(ies) is used after progression in the control and maintenance arms.
-In order to capture possible negative effects on next-line therapy and to outbalance tolerability and toxicity concerns related to maintenance therapy, it is expected that time from randomisation to PFS2 in the experimental arm is sufficiently superior to time from randomisation to PFS2 in the control arm.
-As the regulatory experience is limited and as methodological issues are foreseeable, EU scientific advice should be considered.
+This should ideally be done within the study so that agreed next line therapy(ies) is used after progression in the different treatment groups.
+In order to capture possible negative effects on next-line therapy and to outbalance tolerability and toxicity concerns related to therapy, it is expected that time from randomisation to PFS2 in the experimental arm show no detrimental effect compared to the control arm.
+As methodological issues are foreseeable, EU scientific advice should be considered.